datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 Other similar tools that you might have heard of (like Pandas, Matplotlib, Scikit-learn) are all based and built on NumPy arrays.
 That's why, understanding the functionality of NumPy is crucial.

-In order to use the functionality of NumPy one need to import it.
+In order to use the functionality of NumPy one needs to import it.
 In order to import NumPy you need to use the `import` keyword.
 ```
 import numpy as np
 ```